Countdown to Brexit – The outlook for Gold

 The fear surrounding such an event has already seen spikes in the gold price.
 Last month, following the Salzburg Summit 'ambush' of Theresa May, the Pound went down and gold went up - first from £901 to £915 per ounce, and within a few days it had climbed further to £930 per ounce.

 Prediction: Investors are quick to act, and the bandwagon effect is strong.
-If the UK & EU cannot agree a deal then we should see a snowball effect of demand plus a very weak Pound Sterling pushing gold's price pup anywhere north of £1,100 per ounce.
+If the UK & EU cannot agree a deal then we should see a snowball effect of demand plus a very weak Pound Sterling pushing gold's price up anywhere north of £1,200 per ounce.

-A Hard Brexit is the preferred agreement for many members of the UK Government.
+Also known as a Hard Brexit, this is the preferred agreement for many members of the UK Government.
 This would be a complete break from the European Union, meaning no more free movement for migrant workers and no further access to the single market.
 Investors are worried about the lack of market access, and it's likely that this will deter capital from backing UK stocks and in doing so boost the price of gold as investors seek a new direction for their funds.

 Prediction: Despite not being part of the single market, it's unlikely that the UK would not establish any European trade deals.
-The slowdown in the British economy would be enough to weaken the Pound and inspire investor interest to raise gold prices to between £970 and £1,000 an ounce, but not so much as to cause a desperate surge in demand that would see it climb to record levels.
+The slowdown in the British economy would be enough to weaken the Pound and inspire investor interest so demand raises gold prices to between £970 and £1,100 an ounce, but not so much as to cause a desperate surge in demand that would see it climb to a record level like No Deal might.

 Brexit?
 What Brexit?